-Validation Engineering (Part 1)
+Validation/Systems Engineering (Part 1)

 Let’s start with the definition of project management as planning, monitoring and execution of the project within scope, schedule and resource constraints.
 The project manager works with subject matter experts to establish a work breakdown structure and facilitates the execution of WBS activities and deliverables.
 Ultimately, the goal is good project quality within the scope, schedule and resource constraints.